magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Post after post unfolded like a world Lucy had never dared imagine.
 One photo showed Bella in a gym - leggings, a tank top, her hair damp with sweat as she gripped the handlebars of a spin bike.
 The background was cluttered with mirrors and neon lights, other students pedaling in blurred focus.

 From that picutre, somehow Lucy heard Bella’s voice, sharp and hoarse with laughter, barking orders over pounding music: “Faster!
 Louder!
 Feel your heart burn!”
-In Lucy's imagination, sweat flew from Bella’s brow like sparks, her energy so bright that it intoxicated the room.
+In Lucy's imagination, sweat flew from Bella’s brow like sparks, her energy so bright that it lit up the whole room.

 Another photo showed Bella in a cocktail dress, glittering sequins catching every shard of light.
 She tilted her head back, laughing with a champagne flute in her hand, surrounded by men and women who looked at her.